Hamoudz771/pdsnd_github/README.md

 ### Description
-The is the third project ifor Udacity's Programming for Data Science Nanodegree.
+The is the third project for Udacity's Programming for Data Science Nanodegree.
 It is about using Git Commands on a remote repository

 ### Files used
 Git documentations